leorbs/tar1090-image/readme.md

 # image creator for tar1090

-TODO:
-- Make screen turn black and white
-- Fullscreen with a click on midori?

 prequeisites:
 - only works like this on 64 bit ARM because of the cromium restrictions
   - on ARM 32 bit systems there is no chromium browser available
-- on x68 systems there ist the
+  - on x86 systems the normal chrome installation from puppeteer can be used and no env variables need to be set

 install nodejs >18 on debian \
 [nodesource link](https://github.com/nodesource/distributions?tab=readme-ov-file#using-ubuntu-nodejs-22)